quic-mtuttle/aimet/Docs/beta/featureguide/adaround.rst

 Context
 =======
+`Adaptive rounding <https://arxiv.org/pdf/2004.10568>`_ (AdaRound) is a rounding mechanism for model weights designed to adapt to the data to improve the accuracy of the quantized model.

-By default, AIMET uses *nearest rounding* for quantization, in which weight values are quantized to the nearest integer value.
+By default, AIMET uses nearest rounding for quantization, in which weight values are quantized to the nearest integer value.

-However, adaptive rounding (AdaRound) uses training data to choose how to round quantized weights.
+However, AdaRound uses training data to choose how to round quantized weights.
 This rounding technique improves the quantized model's accuracy in many cases.
-You can learn more about adaptive rounding `here <https://arxiv.org/pdf/2004.10568>`_.

 The following figures illustrates how AdaRound might change the rounding of a quantized value.